dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 Find your favorite constants&mdash;_pi_, _e_, and more&mdash;in Math.

 {% pc dart 0 %}
-// see the Math class for additional constants
+// See the Math class for additional constants.

 print(Math.E);     // 2.718281828459045
 print(Math.PI);    // 3.141592653589793